torvalds/linux/Documentation/admin-guide/mm/damon/reclaim.rst

 But, setting this too high could result in increased monitoring overhead.
 Please refer to the DAMON documentation (:doc:`usage`) for more detail.

+Note that this must be 3 or higher.
+Please refer to the :ref:`Monitoring
+<damon_design_monitoring>` section of the design document for the rationale
+behind this lower bound.

 max_nr_regions
 --------------